ipfs/specs/src/routing/kad-dht.md

 #### Discovering non-DHT Servers

-DHT clients that want to remain routable must ensure their multiaddresses are stored in the peerstore of the DHT Servers closest to them in XOR distance.
+DHT clients that want to remain routable MUST ensure their multiaddresses are stored in the peerstore of the DHT Servers closest to them in XOR distance.
 Since peerstore entries expire over time, DHT Clients SHOULD periodically reconnect to their closest DHT servers to prevent their information from being